nspcc-dev/neofs-s3-gw/docs/aws_cli.md

 #### Download of a file

-To download the file from a bucket in the NeoFS Network, execute:
+To download a file from a bucket in the NeoFS Network, execute:
 ```
 $ aws s3api get-object --bucket  %BUCKET_NAME --key %OBJECT_KEY %OUTFILE
 ```

-where %OUTFILE is a file to store object content.
+where %OUTFILE is the file to store object content.

 #### Deletion of a file
-To delete the file:
+To delete a file:
 ```
 $ aws s3api delete-object --bucket %BUCKET_NAME --key %FILE_NAME
 ```